To see a video companion to this entire page, check out DRYCEMBER on Youtube 🙂

 Caution - if you have anyone in your home with lung issues, do this outside, especially peppers.

-Longer answer: Not if your intent is for long-term storage as oils can go rancid over time, especially after they have been heated.
+Longer answer: Not if you intend long-term storage, as oils can go rancid over time, especially after they have been heated.

 Use silicone fruit leather trays designed for your machine or you can use parchment/baking paper.